ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Experiments

 \subsection{Ablation Studies}

 \textblock{Linear probing.} We conduct linear probing experiments to demonstrate the robustness of our attribute-aware pretrained feature space, training only a single regression MLPs on the target dataset with a frozen ATTIQA backbone.
-In this experiment, we compared ATTIQA to models that mainly focus on learning the representation space for IQA.
-For Re-IQA, we report the three types of results based on the encoder configuration: using only the quality encoder, the content encoder, and both encoders.
+In this experiment, we compared ATTIQA to previous works that suggest pretext tasks for IQA.
+For Re-IQA, we report the three types of results based on the encoder configuration: using only the quality or content encoder, and both encoders.
 As shown in \Tref{table:lp}, ATTIQA shows a significant performance gap compared to other methods in CLIVE.
 In other datasets, ATTIQA also demonstrates comparable results to Re-IQA, which uses both features of a separate quality and content encoder, while our method only utilizes a single shared encoder for five attributes.
+We note that CLIP shows the worst performance, validating our motivation that CLIP's original representations are unsuitable for precise IQA.

 \textblock{Attribute based Approach.} To demonstrate the effectiveness of our image attribute based approach, we carry out an experiment by replacing the target objective from five image attributes with a single overall image quality.
 In this experiment, we train the IQA model with a single pseudo-label using a prompt pair that describes image quality: \textit{\{``Good image", ``Bad image"\}}.
 Comparing the first and the second tab of \Tref{table:ablation}, we can observe that our representation space decomposing image quality into five attributes outperforms the single-prompt based representation space, justifying our approach for model design.